Cypriot property valuers suspend work as price falls loom

 The association, which represents about 90 percent of valuers in the country, advised its members last week not to carry out valuations for banks or individuals until the terms of a financial bailout become clear, Charalambos Petrides said.

-A 10-billion euro ($13 billion) rescue deal was agreed between Cyprus and the European Union on Monday after the country's outsized financial sector ran into trouble with soured investments in neighboring Greece.
+A 10-billion euro ($13 billion) rescue deal was agreed between Cyprus and the European Union on Monday after the country's outsized financial sector ran into trouble with soured investments in neighbouring Greece.

 Valuers are likely to resume work once the banks re-open on Thursday after a closure of almost two weeks designed to prevent a run on deposits.